-When it comes to Scarborough’s Rope, verbal reasoning refers to understanding when and how words are being figurative and literal.
+When it comes to Scarborough’s Reading Rope, verbal reasoning refers to understanding when and how words are being figurative and literal.
 It includes things like metaphors, analogies, idioms, and figurative language.
 Kids pick up some of these things as they grow, but classroom instruction can be helpful too.
-(Try these anchor charts for teaching figurative language.)

 Kids gain literacy knowledge by exposure to a wide array of genres and styles.
 This is why a strong curriculum covers fiction, nonfiction, and poetry in all their forms.
 Generally speaking, the more types of reading a child encounters, the more advanced their literacy knowledge becomes.

 Many teachers find Scarborough’s Reading Rope useful in two main ways.
 First, it helps teachers themselves identify where struggling readers may need more help.
 For instance, a student may be very good at sounding out the words on the page but lack the vocabulary or verbal reasoning to make sense of what they’re reading.
 Once they identify the weak strands, a teacher can make adjustments or offer enrichment to help that student succeed.

 Second, teachers can (and should) share this model with parents.
 It can help them understand why their child is struggling or why teachers use such a variety of methods in the classroom.
 It’s a good tool to reinforce that reading at home is essential to building the literacy skills kids need in school and throughout their lives.

 Try these free resources to learn more about this valuable literacy model.